Narabzad/llm-relevance-judgement-comparison/Pref/README.md

 ```

 **Note:** Preference judgments normally require at least an initial binary relevance pass since preference judging a non-relevant item vs. another non-relevent item can't be expect to produce anything other than a arbitrary response or a tie.
-For this initial relevance pass, we choose to use the official qrels for these binary judgments (`qrels.*`).
+For this initial relevance pass, we choose to use the official qrels interpreted as binary judgments (`qrels.*`).
 An alternative would be to use the LLM-based binary judgments.
 This choice represents a possible limitation of our experiments.